fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 Check out this useful [diagram](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) on React lifecycle methods.

-**Birth of SPAs**
+**Dawn of SPAs**

 Before you used to make requests to the backend you'll visit one or another page.
-Now with SPAs although the JS file is bigger, we don't have to keep coming back to request a new page to the server and just *request for data* and refresh any part of page we need.
+Now with SPAs, although the Javascript file is bigger, we don't have to keep coming back to request a new page to the server.
+Today we just *request for data* and refresh any part of page we need.

 So with SPAs you'll start talking with APIs to get the data you need.
-So we build pages dynamically depending on user input.
+We build pages dynamically depending on user input.

 **When do we decide to break a part of our app into a component?**

 This is key for you to practice and know as a React developer.
-You should decide this for your self.
+You should decide this for yourself.
 The idea is that you can reuse this components on other applications and make things more flexible.
 So you start building your component library.
 Learn more about component libraries [here](http://fbohz.com/component_library_storybook).

 **State and Props**